umts/BusInfoBoard/README.md

 endpoints to show departures for specified stops.
 It was written by [UMass Transit][umts] IT for use by the [Pioneer Valley Transit Authority][pvta].
-The application is intended for use on monitors and koisks located at bus stops.
+The application is intended for use on monitors and kiosks located at bus stops.

 ![Screenshot](screenshot.png)